 The Office of Financial Aid assists qualified applicants who, without assistance, would otherwise be unable to pursue an advanced degree.
-The Free Application for Federal Student Aid (FAFSA) and resulting need analysis is used to apply for federal, state and institutional award consideration for payment of tuition, housing, or other charges.
+The Free Application for Federal Student Aid (FAFSA) and resulting need analysis is used to apply for federal and state consideration for payment of tuition, housing, or other charges.

 A student must apply each year to renew financial aid eligibility.
-The amount of financial aid awarded will reflect changes in tuition, housing, or other costs and updates to the financial profile of the student and family.
+The amount of financial aid awarded will reflect changes in tuition or other costs and updates to the financial profile of the student.